PC-Rail

 [1] The software regards "Normal" as the straight-ahead route at points, and "Reverse" as the diverging route.

 The software uses standard British multiple aspect signalling.
-There is some information on this at: www.railway-technical.com/sig-uktypes.shtml
+There is a lot of information on this at: www.railway-technical.com/sig-uktypes.shtml

 Track data